Skip to main content

 Manually Installing ReShade

-Identify Your Game’s Architecture and Rendering API
+Determine Game Architecture and Rendering API

 Download the ReShade Setup Tool

-Extract the ReShade DLL
+Extract the ReShade Binary

 Open with 7-Zip